 Similarly, pro cyclist Dave Zabriskie and ultra-marathoner Timothy Olson abandoned their high-carb, low-fat eating plans in favor of the high-fat, lower-carb Paleo diet, and experienced meaningful performance gains.

-Olson told Runner's World his post-workout recovery improved after going Paleo.
+Olson said his post-workout recovery improved after going Paleo.
 Olson set a new course record at the Western States 100-mile endurance run in 2012, a few months after going Paleo.

 Low-Carb Diets Stem Inflammation and Boost Fat Oxidation